MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Related Work

-PointNet \citep{Pointnet} and PointNet++ \citep{Pointnet++} introduce point-based learning with global pooling and hierarchical neighbor search, respectively, though the latter often incurs high cost and may lose fine-scale details.
+\textbf{Irregular Domain Neural Operators} PointNet \citep{Pointnet} and PointNet++ \citep{Pointnet++} introduce point-based learning with global pooling and hierarchical neighbor search, respectively, though the latter often incurs high cost and may lose fine-scale details.
 Geo-FNO \citep{Geo-FNO} maps irregular meshes into a uniform latent space for FFT-based FNO operations.
 LNO \citep{LNO} encodes point clouds into compact latent tokens and applies Transformer layers for global modeling, while Transolver \citep{Transolver} compresses tokens into physical slices for Transformer-based feature extraction.
 PCNO \citep{PCNO} combines FNO-style global features with residual and gradient-based local features.
+HAMLET \cite{hamlet} employs a modular input encoder to construct graph transformers for solving PDEs.
+PhyMPGN \cite{phympgn} leverages a learnable Laplacian to guide GNNs toward learning within the physically feasible solution space.
 Despite these advances, most irregular-domain operators emphasize global features, paying limited attention to the coupling between local and global scales.